eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 ## Explicite Road Attributes

-In the case an edge contains the definition about the number of lanes (key="*lanes*") or the allowed speed (key="*maxspeed*"), this information is used instead of the according type's value.
+In case an edge contains the definition about the number of lanes (key="*lanes*") or the allowed speed (key="*maxspeed*"), this information is used instead of the according type's value.
 Also, the per-edge information whether the edge is a one-way edge is read (key="*oneway*").
-In the case the edge belongs to a roundabout (key="*junction*" and value="*roundabout*"), it is also set as being a one-way edge.
+In case the edge belongs to a roundabout (key="*junction*" and value="*roundabout*"), it is also set as being a one-way edge.